melezhik/swat/README.md

 ## Default Host

-Sometimes it is helpfull to not setup host as command line parameter but define it at $project\_root/host file.
+Sometimes it is helpful to not setup host as command line parameter but define it at $project\_root/host file.
 For example:

     # let's create a default host for foo/bar project